Mortgage Rate Predictions for September: When Will Mortgage Rates Go Down in 2025?

 Who does refinancing make sense for right now?

-A refinance might make sense for some borrowers as long as they know exactly what benefit they’ll be getting out of it.
+A refinance might make sense for some borrowers as long as they know exactly what benefit they’ll get out of it.
 For example, if you’re refinancing an adjustable-rate mortgage (ARM) to a fixed-rate loan, tapping your equity with a cash-out refinance or getting a new interest rate that will lower your payments.

 It’s typically smart to hold off on a refinance until you could get a rate that’s at least 50 basis points Basis points are units used to measure changes in interest rates.
 One hundred basis points are equal to 1 percentage point, so 50 basis points are equal to 0.50%. lower than the one you already have — and ideally 75 to 100 basis points lower.

-Ultimately, homebuyers should focus on what they can afford in the current market rather than obsessing over the future.
+Takeaway: Homebuyers should focus on what they can afford in the current market rather than obsessing over the future.
 “Shop around for rates,” Schulz urges.
 “Yes, rates are going to be high everywhere, but they can still vary significantly among lenders.
 Those differences can be a big deal because even a fraction of a point difference on an interest rate can save you hundreds or even thousands of dollars over the life of the mortgage.”

 How to get the best mortgage rates